 Design – it can be difficult.

 This is why the feasibility scheme process sometimes takes more time than we usually estimate.
-It seems to me that clients that have worked in a creative industry understand that creativity cannot always happen to order.
+It seems to me that clients that have worked in the creative industry understand that creativity cannot always happen in order.
 Last week a client was surprised to hear that we would need another week before sending him the proposed schemes.
 Upon receiving them he now understands and is delighted by how much extra effort has gone into the idea.
-We wouldn’t have expected that this last minute thought would have turned into the best design.
+We wouldn’t have expected that this last-minute thought would have turned into the best design.

 All I can say to prospective clients is please be patient, it’s not because we are dragging our feet.